eliquinox/jLOB/README.md

 `POST /vwap`

-Retrieves a volumen-weighted average price from the orderbook, given a side and a size of a hypothetical order.
+Retrieves a volume-weighted average price from the orderbook, given a side and a size of a hypothetical order.

 _Example Request:_